-I agree to and consent to receive news, updates, and other communications by way of commercial electronic messages (including email) from New Era Helium Corp.
-I understand I may withdraw consent at any time by clicking the unsubscribe link contained in all emails from New Era Helium Corp.
+I agree to and consent to receive news, updates, and other communications by way of commercial electronic messages (including email) from New Era Helium, Inc. I understand I may withdraw consent at any time by clicking the unsubscribe link contained in all emails from New Era Helium, Inc.

 Helium – A Key Enabler for Critical Industries and Applications